Lymphoma Cancer

 Table of contents

-Hodgkin's lymphoma is an excessive proliferation of lymphoid tissue cells.
-This type of cancer, which is caused by excessive proliferation of uniform cells, has a very high treatment success rate.
-It is basically divided into two main groups: classical Hodgkin lymphoma and nodular lymphocyte predominant Hodgkin lymphoma.
+Hodgkin lymphoma involves an excessive proliferation of lymphoid tissue cells.
+This type of cancer, which arises from the excessive proliferation of a single cell type, has a very high treatment success rate.
+It is mainly divided into two groups: classical Hodgkin lymphoma and nodular lymphocyte predominant Hodgkin lymphoma.

-Classical Hodgkin's lymphoma is 95% common in this type of cancer.
-This type of cancer tends to start in the lymph nodes in the neck of patients.
-The incidence of this type of lymphoma, whose exact cause is unclear, increases in autoimmune diseases, Epstein Barr virus and immunocompromised people.
-The most common demographic group is young adults with a rate of 90%.
+Classical Hodgkin lymphoma accounts for 95% of cases of this cancer type.
+It typically begins in the lymph nodes in the neck area.
+While the exact cause of this type of lymphoma is not fully understood, autoimmune diseases, the Epstein-Barr virus, and immunocompromised individuals have an increased risk.
+The most affected demographic group is young adults, at a rate of 90%.

-Non hodgkin lymphoma is caused by excessive proliferation of B and T lymphoma cells and the stem cells that give rise to these cells.
-The most common age range is between 65 and 74 years.
+Non-Hodgkin lymphoma is caused by the excessive proliferation of B and T lymphocytes and the stem cells that produce these cells.
+It most commonly occurs in people between the ages of 65 and 74.

-Lymphoma, also known as blood cancer, refers to all types of cancer originating in the bone marrow or blood.
-Lymphoma accounts for 50% of all types of blood cancer.
-Lymphoma is divided into two as Non hodgkin lymphoma and hodgkin lymphoma.
+Lymphoma, also known as blood cancer, refers to all cancers originating from bone marrow or blood.
+Lymphoma accounts for 50% of all blood cancers and is further classified into two types: non-Hodgkin lymphoma and Hodgkin lymphoma.

 • Bone pain